Squishy6094/character-select-coop/API-Docs.md

 ### Helpful info for common API use cases

 ## Localizing Assets
-Before adding most information to a character, you'll want to localize it's assets before adding the character.
+Before adding most information to a character, you'll want to localize its assets before adding the character.
 This ensures that the model will have been loaded on all clients and will properly sync between clients.
 This is especially important for Unlockable Characters

 Example:
 ```lua